ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

 ```

 Not too surprising, and obviously less entertaining than looking at
-individual species' results.
+individual species’ results.
 Maybe a wordcloud can give us a better idea
 of the wide area of topics of studies involving our 50 most frequent
 bird species.
 We use the [`wordcloud`
 package](https://cran.r-project.org/web/packages/wordcloud/index.html).